 To know what a packet is and why it is important for website data transfer.

-To know that Scratch is a programming language and some of its basic functions.
+To know the roles that inputs and outputs play on computers. | Programming To know that Scratch is a programming language and some of its basic functions.

 To understand how to use loops to improve programming.